redromnon/HeroicBashLauncher/README.md

 ## Usage

 ### Running the Program
-Execute the program by running the following command `./HeroicBashLauncher.sh` or simply double-click this file.
+Execute the program by running the following command `./setup.sh` or simply double-click this file.
 You will be required to enable executable permissions for this file.

 ### Running Games
 You can run your game by executing the game's launch file using the terminal like ```./Sugar.sh```.
-Or using your preferred game launcher/manager, just point the executable path to the game's launch file (`~/HeroicBashLauncher/GameFiles/game.sh`).
+Or using your preferred game launcher/manager, just point the executable path to the game's launch file (`~/HeroicBashLauncher/GameFiles/<game name>.sh`).
 Simple!

 **Don't copy or move the game files anywhere else, it won't work.**